AddSearch/search-ui/README.md

 {
   action: 'search',
   keyword: 'keyword',
-  numberOfResults: 10 // If 0, no results were found
+  numberOfResults: 10, // If 0, no results were found
-}
+  processingTimeMs: 21 // Time it took to process the query and return search results (in milliseconds) }
 ```